-The Jail Authority continues to demonstrate excellence in its processes and procedures.
 In 2014, the Jail Authority was reaccredited by the American Correctional Association (ACA) with a score of 100%.
 The accreditation program is a professional peer review process based on national standards that have evolved since the founding of the ACA in 1870.
 ACA includes 384 comprehensive standards that address services, programs and operations essential to effective correctional management Standards set by ACA to reflect practical up-to-date policies and procedures and function as a management tool for agencies and facilities throughout the world.
 The Jail Authority is one of over 1,500 correctional organizations currently involved in the accreditation process across the nation and represents one of only a few of the state's ninety-seven jails to be certified by ACA.

-In addition, during the year the Jail Authority passed the following audits with 100% compliance:
+In addition, the Jail Authority passed the following audits with 100% compliance:

-- The first Prison Rape Elimination Act (PREA) audit. - An unannounced Life/Health Safety inspection by the Department of Corrections. - Certification from the Virginia State Board of Corrections.
+- The first Prison Rape Elimination Act (PREA) audit.
+(2014) - Certification from the Virginia State Board of Corrections.
 Such unconditional certification has been received each year since 2009.